kube-HPC/hkube/README.md

 # First steps

-So now after we familar with hkube's features and APIs lets create our first pipeline, hkube Supports two kinds of APIs for creating pipeline:  **JSON** and **Code**
+So now after we familiar with hkube's features and APIs lets create our first pipeline, hkube Supports two kinds of APIs for creating pipeline:  **JSON** and **Code**